gyrogovernance/science/docs/Findings/Analysis_Fine_Structure.md

 - Holonomy projection through 4π steradians
 - Coherence requirements for observation

-This demonstrates that fundamental constants are not arbitrary but emerge from the geometric requirements for phenomena to be observable.
+This demonstrates that within CGM, fundamental constants emerge from geometric requirements for observational coherence.
 The success suggests other constants may similarly arise from the UV-IR foci structure of the CGM framework.